Blepharoplasty in LA, SF and Orange County

-At Wave Plastic Surgery, we offer both upper and lower Blepharoplasty, as well as specialized methods for Asian eyelid surgery.
-Not all patients will require surgery on both the upper and lower lids, so we will carefully go through your expectations during your consultation to determine a proper procedure plan.
+At Wave Plastic Surgery, we offer both upper and lower eyelid surgery (Blepharoplasty), as well as specialized methods for Asian eyelid surgery.
+Not all patients will require surgery on both the upper and lower lids, so we will carefully go through your expectations during your consultation to determine a proper surgical procedure plan.

-We also commonly perform a modified version of the upper eyelid surgery for patients of Asian descent who are looking for a larger, wider appearance of their eyes.
+We also commonly perform a modified version of the upper eyelid surgery for patients of Asian descent who are looking for a more significant and broader appearance of their eyes.
 Visit our Asian Blepharoplasty page for more information.

-For your upper eyelid surgery, we will make a discreet incision along the natural folds of your upper lid.
-From here, we are able to carefully remove any excess skin or tissue to improve any drooping or sagging of the lid.
+For your upper eyelid surgery, we will make a discreet incision along the natural folds of your upper eyelid skin.
+From here, we can carefully remove any excess skin or tissue to improve any drooping or sagging of the lid.

 Once your incisions are closed, you may return home under the care of a loved one.
-While the recovery may be uncomfortable at first, our patients often have no regrets once they see their results in the mirror.
-The drowsy, aged look will be gone and in its place, a younger, brighter appearance.
+While the recovery may be uncomfortable at first, days after surgery, our patients often have no regrets once they see their results in the mirror.
+The look of aged and sagging skin will be gone and in its place, a younger, brighter appearance.

-For many people, the lower eyelid is one of the first places that changes as part of our natural aging process.
+For many people, the lower eyelid is one of the first places that change as part of our natural aging process.
 It is one of the most common surgeries performed for both men and women.
-Usually for men, the condition is more severe and noticeable.
+Usually, for men, the condition is more severe and noticeable.